What Is Photosynthesis? 5 Facts Every O Level Biology Student Must Know

 For photosynthesis to occur, three things must be present:

 Remove any one of these, and photosynthesis stops.
-This is why the limiting factors of photosynthesis are such an important part of the O Level syllabus — which brings us to Fact 4.
+This is why the limiting factors of photosynthesis are such an important part of the syllabus.

 Fact 3: Glucose and Oxygen Are the Two Products